oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 multiple client processes or run on multiple middle-tier application servers.
 By default, each connection from Python will use one database server process.
 DRCP allows pooling of these server processes.
 This reduces the amount of memory required on the database host.
-The DRCP pool can be shared by multiple applications.
+A DRCP pool can be shared by multiple applications.

 DRCP is useful for applications which share the same database credentials, have